Living Legend (attraction): The Jersey Experience

 The show, entitled "The Jersey Experience", consisted of three sections.
 The first was a section that visitors can walk around, set on a Victorian paddle steamer destined for St. Helier.
 It contained videos showing all the major events that occurred on Jersey during the previous century, a section on Jersey urban legends, and information on famous people who were born on or live on Jersey.

 Visitors then entered the second section, which is made to look like a submarine.
-Here they are introduced to Jersey's maritime history by Captain Nemo, played by John Nettles.
+Here they were introduced to Jersey's maritime history by Captain Nemo, played by John Nettles.

-Finally, visitors were invited to cross a drawbridge into a large cinema where they can witness a celebrity-packed show, featuring Tony Robinson, Roger Lloyd Pack, Brian Blessed, Samantha Janus, Kevin Whately and Stephen Tompkinson, who played key figures from the island's history.
-They are taken through from the creation of Jersey to the present day.
+Finally, visitors were invited to cross a drawbridge into a large cinema where they could witness a celebrity-packed show, featuring Tony Robinson, Roger Lloyd Pack, Brian Blessed, Samantha Janus, Kevin Whately and Stephen Tompkinson, who played key figures from the island's history.
+They were taken through from the creation of Jersey to the present day.
 The show was presented through various means such as videos, holograms, and moving models.
 To add to the experience, at one point wind blew through the theatre.